xmotion-project/karaloop/karaloop TRADEMARK GUIDELINES.md

 ### Uses we consider infringing without seeking further permission from us
 We will likely consider using the Marks in a distribution that combines our Materials with any other material an infringement of our Marks.

-We would likely consider using the Marks on any hardware devices an infringement of our Marks.
+We would likely consider using the Marks on any hardware device an infringement of our Marks.

 ## Use for non-Materials goods and services
 See Universal considerations for all uses, above, which also apply.